wotori/keji-fruits/README.md

 # backend

-## setup curom model
+## setup custom model
-if you want to load your prediction model you have to replace this file or modify loader in main file `models/best.pt`
+If you want to load your prediction model you have to replace this file or modify loader in main file `models/best.pt`

 ## start server